codetriplett/stew/README.md

 ```

 ## Initializing
-To initialize an outline into the DOM, simply call the stew function with the first parameter as the container element, and the second paramater as the outline for its content.
-A selector can be used to have stew find the container element itself, or create a new one with the necessary signature if none is found.
+To initialize an outline into the DOM, simply call the stew function passing the container element as the first parameter, and the outline as the second.
+A string selector can be used to have stew find the container element itself, or create a new one with the necessary signature if none is found.

 ```js
 import $ from '@triplett/stew'